lordlughas/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task12: prints all possible combination of two letters
 Task13: prints a number with two decimal place
 Task14: converts a number from base 10 to base 16
+Task15: encodes and decodes text using the rot13 encription